jimbateson/jamesbateson.co.uk/src/resume.md

 ##### Manchester, UK

 * Formed and run the accessibility champions network
-* Ran a series of accessibility skillshares
+* Ran a series of multidiciplinary accessibility skillshares
 * Spoken at a number on internal and external events around accessibility
 * Helped write a number of blog posts for the company blog around accessibility
 * Performed accessibility reviews of components and pages on various products.
 Highlighting priority issues and actions
 * Helped implement and run design and development collobration sessions for accessibility such as design annotation kit sessions
+* Advocated for more understanding and use of semantic HTML over custom JavaScript solutions
+* Implmented accessible solutions and fixes to products with different tech stacks (MVC, React)

 ### Front End Developer at ![Fat Media logo](/images/avatars/twitter/34f7590a-90.webp) [Fat Media](https://www.fatmedia.co.uk/)